fulcro-legacy/fulcro-template/README.md

 lein repl
 ```

-and use the `start-figwheel` or `go` functions to start figwheel or the server.
+*You will need two REPLs*: one for the server, and one for you dev builds of the client.

+There is a pre-supplied function named `start-figwheel` that will start the cljs builds and figwheel hot code push.

 ## Using the server